bazelbuild/examples/android/firebase-cloud-messaging/README.md

 2. Go to the Firebase console for your project, and in Settings, download `google-service.json`, and place it in the `app` directory.

-3. Run `bazel build app` in workspace root of the project.
+3. Run `bazel build //app` in the project.

 To apply this example to your code: